Serving Skin Cancer Misdiagnosis Clients in New Jersey – Pennsylvania – Nationwide*

 - Failure to coordinate or communicate with other medical care providers

-Injuries Caused by the Failure to Diagnose Skin Cancer
+What Injuries Can Be Caused by the Failure to Diagnose Skin Cancer?

 - Premature death